 - Wrongful death

 The same is true if the motorcyclist is to blame for the accident.
-Just as in a passenger vehicle accident, the motorcycle driver is responsible for the safety of their passenger.
+Like in a passenger vehicle accident, the motorcycle driver is responsible for the passenger's security.

-However, there are a few reasons that passengers may refrain from filing a claim.
-Most times, the person riding as a passenger has a close relationship with the motorcycle operator.
+There are a few reasons that a passenger may refrain from filing a claim.
+Most times, the person riding as a passenger on a bike has a close relationship with the motorcycle operator.

-The injured passenger might be concerned about the cost of the accident to the operator.
-It is important to remember that insurance is specifically designed to cover these types of accidents.
+The injured passenger might be concerned about the cost of the accident to the motorbike operator.
+It is essential to remember that insurance is specifically designed to cover these motorcycle crashes.

 Negotiating a Claim for Injuries Sustained in a Motorcycle Collision